DeepakVadgama/java-interview/README.md

 - What do you like about Java?
 [Answer](topics/opinion/myanswers.md#what-do-you-like-about-java)
 - What do you not like about Java?
 [Answer](topics/opinion/myanswers.md#what-do-you-not-like-about-java)
 - Which is better - compilation, interpretation or JIT?
 Why?
-[My Answer](topics/opinion/myanswers.md#importance-of-compile-time-vs-jit)
+[Answer](topics/opinion/myanswers.md#importance-of-compile-time-vs-jit)